- Team leaders are responsible for training team members, setting strategy and monitoring progress towards goals.

 Because teams are made up of different personalities, work traits and motivations, conflict can sometimes occur.
 The team leader is responsible for preventing conflict where possible and resolving it when it does arise.
 By setting ground rules and clearly assigning tasks, you can prevent many sources of conflict.
 If you notice conflict, it is best to resolve it before it escalates.
 Meeting with both team members can give you insight into the cause of the issue.
 Conferring with the members as a team can give everyone the opportunity to come up with a solution that works for both sides.

 Example: Suraya was beginning to feel like the delegated workload was uneven.
 She claimed that Luz had easier tasks and would often make comments during sales meetings.
-Instead of taking up valuable team meeting time to discuss this conflict, Yuri arranged a different meeting with each individual and then one together.
+Instead of taking up a valuable team meeting time to discuss this conflict, Yuri arranged a different meeting with each individual and then one together.
 This method allowed the team leader to understand each individual’s concerns while encouraging communication to come up with an agreed goal.

 5. Organize team initiatives